dhayalramk/Learn/pages/A ___ TryExponent ___ System Design Interview Guide%3A FAANG and Startups.md

 			  | Server - Sent Events | Efficient, Low latency | Unidirectional communication, not supported by all browsers |
 		- Data Modelling
-			- Creating a simplified schema that lists only the most important fields -
+			- Creating a simplified schema that lists only the most important fields
+			- Discussing data access patterns and the read-to-write ratio
+			- Considering indexing options
+			- And at a high level, identifying which database to use.
+	-
 	-
 	-